 There were six of us gathered around the table, and five immediately rose to the challenge laid down by the sixth.
 Our heads dipped to inhale the aromas from our respective glasses, and within seconds the names of all the common Loire varieties were whizzing about the table like miniature varietal missiles.
 Chenin Blanc?
 No. Romorantin?
 No. Chardonnay?
 Said with a slightly incredulous tone, admittedly.
 No. Sauvignon Blanc?
 Less incredulous, but still rather unlikely.
 No again.
 It wasn’t long before we thought we had exhausted all the likely possibilities.
 Whatever variety this was, it was surely something obscure.
 As I sensed a break in the varietal barrage I ventured what was little more than a guess, with Verdelho.
 I don’t think I have tasted any Loire Verdelhos other than the dry and sweet cuvées from Domaine de Baumard, but the variety is certainly planted around Savennières and it seemed worth a punt.
 I’m sure you can imagine the response though.
-Once again, no. All options seemingly exhausted, David revealed the identity of the wine in question.
+Once again, no. All options seemingly exhausted, the identity of the wine in question was revealed.

 It was Melon de Bourgogne.
 From Bruno Cormerais.